fieldmaps/edge-extender/README.md

 # Polygon to Voronoi

 This tool takes a polygon as input and applies a voronoi algorithm along the edges, giving a result similar to a euclidean allocation distance raster.
 Unlike euclidean allocation, the source is never transformed from vector to raster.
-All internal polygon topolygy remains unchanged, with the exception of internal holes which are filled in the same way the exterior is filled out.
+All internal polygon topology remains unchanged, with the exception of internal holes which are filled in the same way the exterior is filled out.

 ## Usage